 Choose the right cut for shimmering, dazzling diamonds.
 This is the reason you’re buying a diamond, right?
 As light enters the diamond, the light reflects and refracts from the cuts within.
 A perfectly cut diamond – not too shallow and not too deep – will refract light from every angle making the entire stone truly shine.
 Perfectly cut means that each individual aspect of the diamond is symmetrically even.
 GIA cut scale ratings are excellent, very good, good, fair, and poor.

 Checking for color.
 Jewelers will place diamonds on a tray to compare color differences.
 We mentioned that D is the whitest – colorless – rarest, and therefore, most valuable; Z is a lower quality diamond with yellow tones; some jewelers find lower quality grades unacceptable to sell.
-Color is preference; generally, diamonds that are graded near colorless (G-J) and those with faint colors (K) are popular.
+Color is a preference; generally, diamonds that are graded near colorless (G-J) and those with faint colors (K) are popular.

 Clarity.
 Remember, flaws are natural and while they are too tiny to be noticeable, will impact brilliance.
-Engagement rings are expected to be flawless and colorless, so think of its clarity as the highest standard.
+Engagement rings are expected to be flawless and colorless, so think of their clarity as the highest standard.
 Lower clarity grades may cause the diamond to appear cloudy.
 (You may need to look at the diamond from 6-8 inches away.)
 Clarity is the category you might want to bargain a little.
-Would you opt lower clarity for a larger carat?
+Would you opt for lower clarity for a larger carat?

 Putting It All Together